Creatine – a vital breakthrough for baby health

-A research team from the Ritchie Centre (Hudson Institute and Monash University) have shown the links between a mother’s creatine levels during pregnancy and her baby’s size at birth, in a paper published in the British Journal of Obstetrics and Gynaecology on August 23.
+A research team from The Ritchie Centre (Hudson Institute and Monash University) have shown the links between a mother’s creatine levels during pregnancy and her baby’s size at birth, in a paper published in the British Journal of Obstetrics and Gynaecology on 23 August.

-The finding has prompted a world-first study of 900 pregnant women at Monash Health, to determine optimum creatine levels during pregnancy.
+The finding has prompted a world-first study of 900 pregnant women at Monash Health, to determine optimum creatine levels for women during pregnancy.

 “Our study shows for the first time that a mother’s creatine levels affect the growth of her baby in the womb”, said Dr Dickinson.

 Creatine is essential for our cells’ energy generation and supply.
 Half our daily creatine requirement comes from fish, meat and dairy products.
 The other half is made by the body from the amino acids arginine, glycine and methionine.

 “These are incredibly exciting results and raise the possibility that improvements in maternal diet, or supplementation with creatine for women, could protect a baby from poor growth, brain injury and, in the most severe cases, even death,” Dr Dickinson said.
 In the study of 270 women, the team found that pregnant woman who had less creatine in their urine, gave birth to significantly smaller babies.

 Next step – creatine guidelines

 The next step is the study of 900 pregnant women, which will track changes in maternal creatine levels throughout the length of pregnancy.

 The findings may inform development of new dietary guidelines, including a minimum recommended creatine intake during pregnancy.